How to Choose a Drill Press

 If you’re still at a loss, however, it can sometimes be a good idea to follow the crowd.

 Here are a few of the most popular models currently available on Amazon…

-- 4-inch stroke makes drilling through 4x4 boards easier than ever
+- 4-inch spindle travel makes drilling through 4x4 boards easier than ever

 - Adjust the variable speed anywhere from 280 RPM to 3300 RPM

 - Digital speed readout displays current RPM of the machine for maximum precision

 - 12-inch by 12-inch cast iron work table pivots up to 45 degrees in both directions

 - Measures in at 25 by 12 by 63 inches in size with a weight of 154 pounds